 B.S, Civil Engineering, Instituto Tecnológico de Santo Domingo, Santo Domingo, Dominican Republic, 2004

-Greses Pérez is an engineer, learning scientist and educator.
-She received her Ph.D. in Science Education with a focus on Learning Sciences and Technology Design from Stanford University.
-Her scholarship specializes in the interdisciplinary study of language and cognition for students who experience a cultural and linguistic mismatch between the practices of their communities and those in engineering and science.
+Her scholarship is particularly focused on the relationship between the language and cultural practices of communities and engineering practices.
+Through her research, teaching, service and mentoring, she supports traditionally underrepresented students who experience a cultural mismatch between the ways of knowing and speaking in their communities and those in engineering.
 In addition to her work on culturally relevant learning through emerging technologies, Greses uses mixed methodologies to investigate the strengths multicompetent individuals, whose lives exist between languages and/or cultures, might be able to contribute to the social fabric.
 Her mission is to expand who is heard and can contribute to the disciplines as society demands professionals with backgrounds as diverse as the challenges we face.

 Greses' scholarship advocates to include the rich trove of insights from multicompetent groups in creating engineering solutions and scientific ideas.
 Before her time at Stanford, she was a bilingual educator at low-income elementary schools in Texas.
 As a civil engineer, Greses led EU funded projects in the Caribbean to create educational opportunities for coffee farmers and their families.
-She holds a B.S. in Civil Engineering from Santo Domingo Technological Institute, a M.Eng. in Civil Engineering from the University of Puerto Rico at Mayagüez, and a M.Ed. in School Leadership from Southern Methodist University.
+She also holds two Master's Degrees in Civil and Environmental Engineering from the University of Puerto Rico at Mayagüez and in Education Policy & Leadership from Southern Methodist University, as well as a Bachelor's Degree in Civil Engineering from the Instituto Tecnológico de Santo Domingo.